 NON-CLINICAL/NON-PATIENT CARE On-Campus Settings Non-Clinical/Non- Patient or Classroom setting clothing Business casual, uniform/dress that is reflective of a professional image.
 Neat and clean.
 Denim material, i.e. jeans, are permitted but may not be torn, in any way, or overly tight.
 Shorts, sweats, athletic wear, spaghetti straps, miniskirts, bare chest or midriffs, low cut top/blouses, of any kind, are not allowed.
-ID badge with photo Per HSC EP OP 76.02 , students are required to visibly wear the official TTUHSC EP identification badge at all times while on campus, in clinical patient settings or as designated by the school.
+ID badge with photo Per HSC EP OP 76.02, students are required to visibly wear (above the waist, at the chest area, and facing forward at all times) the official TTUHSC EP identification badge at all times while on or off-campus in a clinical patient settings or as designated by the school.
 Footwear Footwear must be neat and clean.
-Completely enclosed shoe.
+Completely enclosed shoe, e.g. no flip-flops or slippers.

-TTUHSC EP Pride Day - Friday.
+^{} TTUHSC EP Pride Day - Friday.
 Students are allowed to show their pride by wearing black or red and/or the TTUHSC polo shirt, dress shirt, etc., with the official logo etc. Jeans must be neat, clean, not overly tight or torn in anyway.